2 Bed Studio in historic Cadiz - city centre

-A really nice studio apartment in the heart of the city of cádiz.
-The building has recently been renovated throughout.
+A really nice studio apartment in the heart of the city of cádiz. .
 It comprises of 2 bedrooms, both with en-suite, kitchen and lounge.
 All very tastefully decorated.
 Fully equipped for a perfect holiday.
 It is in he heart of Cadiz and is surrounded by shops, bars & restaurants, monuments and internet cafe.
 The beach, train station and bus station are less than 10 minutes walk.

 If you're looking for a comfortable holiday apartment rental in central Cadiz from which and in which you can spend quality time, this is the self catering holiday rental for you!